 Read more on our research on resources:

-Here you find up-to-date information about research findings and activities in the field of resources.
+Here you find up-to-date information on research findings and activities in the field of resources.

 You find all scientific publications on our publication server: